-The Basic List contains the minimum amount of things you must have in order to try colored pencil drawing.
-It is the most simple and least expensive.
-The items on this list are those you are likely to find locally.
+In most cases, you can find these items locally.
 No shipping or handling!
 If you’ve never tried colored pencils before and you’re not sure how you’ll like them, this is the list for you.

 You may still be able to find many of the materials and supplies locally, but you will also probably have to do more searching.
 Online shopping will generally produce better prices and less footwork.
-If you’re serious, this is your list.
+If you’re serious about colored pencil—and sticking with it—this is your list.

 It’s advisable to buy the best tools you can afford.
-A few artist quality pencils will give you a better feel for the medium than a large set of student grade pencils.
-The higher quality pencils usually have less filler and a higher ratio of pigment to binder than less expensive pencils.
-You can buy less expensive pencils, if you wish.
-That’s how I started.
-But I wasn’t aware of the differences and soon found that cheap wasn’t always less expensive.
+A few artist-quality pencils give you a better feel for the medium than a large set of student grade pencils.
+Higher quality pencils usually have less filler and a higher ratio of pigment to binder than less expensive pencils.
+That makes them easier to use and learn with.